AVeenstra/infinityfs/README.md

 2. Download the source at [fusepy](https://github.com/terencehonles/fusepy) and install it using `python setup.py install` in the downloaded folder.

-3. Download the code... which is not there yet...
+3. Download the [code](./infinityfs.py) and run it:
+`python infinityfs.py /path/to/mount/point`

+## Comments
+Please read the [GNU GPL](./LICENCE) before downloading my code.

+Do not add any sensitive data to the script as this can be read in the virtual filesystem.